 Since these three Rule change proposals are alternatives to address the same congestion problem, the Commission can only accept one of them.
 It has therefore jointly assessed the three alternative Rule change proposals.
-The Commission has today also published its final Rule determination on the Abolition proposal.b
+On 30 August 2007, the Commission published its draft Rule determination not to accept either the Split Snowy Region proposal or the Southern Generators' Congestion Pricing proposal at the same time as it published its final Rule determination to accept the Abolition alternative.^b